bioinfo-pf-curie/scEpigenome/README.md

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with conda / singularity containers making installation easier and results highly reproducible.

-The goal of this pipeline is to process multiple type of single-cell epigenomics profiles, including scCut&Tag (10X, inDrop, plate), and scChIP-seq (inDrop).
+The goal of this pipeline is to process multiple type of single-cell epigenomics profiles, including scCut&Tag (10X, inDrop, plate), scATACseq in plate and scChIP-seq (inDrop).

 ### Pipline summary